 Located on level one of Bondi’s Pacific Building beside the entrance to QT hotel, Eden is a perfect spot for an all-out vegan feast.
-With a former Alibi chef at the helm, food here is as good-looking as it is packed with flavour.
-The menu spans everything from share plates (home to a selection of plant-based cheeses and house ferments) and salads, to heartier feeds like the “old fav’s” line-up.
-Expect plates of mushroom bolognese, a cheeseburger served on a sweet potato bun and a plant-based hot dog loaded with kraut, English mustard and pickles.
+With a former Alibi chef at the helm, the food here is as good-looking as it is packed with flavour.
+The menu spans everything from share plates (featuring a selection of plant-based cheeses and house ferments) and pizzas, to starters like salt n pepper "kalamari" and heartier feeds like "hemp mac n' cheese", or vegan chilli mex.

 Bodhi near Hyde Park is an icon of vegan dining in Sydney!
 While the a la carte dinner is lovely, Bodhi is renowned for its vegan yum cha served from 11am to 3pm every day (4pm on weekends).